begolu2/rktik-thesis/01_introduction.md

 # Introduction

 Rktik is an online community that allows like minded people to collect and publish content together.
+Rktik is set apart from similar online services by its distinct modelling of personal and collective identity.
 This document describes Rktik’s software architecture and how it fulfills its development goals.
-Separate chapters are dedicated to an introduction to the projects motivation, methodology and comparable products, a conceptual description of Rktik’s functionality as it is experienced by a user, the technical background of implementation and operation of the service and lastly, an evaluation and discussion of the project and future development.
+Separate chapters are dedicated to an introduction to the projects motivation, methodology and comparable products, a conceptual description of Rktik’s functionality, the technical background of implementation and operation of the service and lastly, an evaluation and discussion of the project and future development.

 ## Motivation